1972 CONCACAF Champions' Cup

 The 1972 CONCACAF Champions' Cup was the 8th edition of the annual international club football competition held in the CONCACAF region (North America, Central America and the Caribbean), the CONCACAF Champions' Cup.
-It determined that year's club champion of association football in the CONCACAF region and was played from 29 October 1971 till 31 January 1972 under the home/away match system.
+It determined that year's club champion of association football in the CONCACAF region and was played from 29 October 1971 to 31 January 1972 under the home/away match system.

-The tournament was split into 2 zones (North, Central American and Caribbean), each one qualifying the winner to the final tournament.
+The tournament was split into two zones (North/Central American and Caribbean), each one qualifying the winner to the final tournament.
 CD Olimpia from Honduras won the final, and became for the first time in its history CONCACAF champion.

 North/Central American Zone

 Unknown if clubs from:CRC Costa RicaSLV El Salvador GuatemalaUSA United Statesentered the tournament.